 - completing the VCE, an interstate equivalent, or the International Baccalaureate (IB) at an Australian high school; and

-- are applying to undertake your first year of study at Monash University in 2021, in a course included in Monash’s December Round of offers
+- are applying to undertake your first year of study at Monash University in 2021, in a course included in Monash’s January Round of offer

 Applications are completed in our Accommodation Portal.